satchpatch/AIstanbul/README.txt

 Scripts
 -AIUnityHandler
-	-Used to submit questions and answers to the database -A new ID is generated per call, meaning, this script should only be run once the user is finished answering questions.
+	-Used to submit questions and answers to the database -Both questions and answers are required for a successful submission -A new ID is generated per call, meaning, this script should only be run once the user is finished answering questions.
 -ProcessingHandler
 	-Used to retrieve data from the database